-- 4. Simplify Your Online Presence With WordPress: Branding and Marketing
+- 4. Simplify Your WordPress Branding and Marketing

 We’ve already discussed the importance of selecting the right hosting solution for your online presence.
 This time, we’ll be talking about those perfect WordPress products and services that simplify your online presence, so business becomes a joy to maintain and manage.